Hello, My Baby's Name Is…Here Are The Most Popular by State

 The names have been counted, literally.
-The Social Security Administration this week released the official list of the popular baby names of 2019.
+The Social Security Administration this week released the official list of the Top 10 Baby Names of 2019.

 Emma is no longer a parent's top choice for baby girls.
 The name has been unseated by Olivia after being the top pick for five years in a row.
 Liam continues to be the first choice for baby boys for the third year in a row.